EUDAT-Training/B2SHARE-Training/api/08_Record_versioning.md

 # Record versioning
-In most cases it is not necessary to change, remove or add new files to a record.
-In fact, this is not possible without creating a new version of that record.
-In this guide, the files of an existing record are updated, thereby creating a new versioned draft record.
-A JSON patch is prepared that will publish this new draft record.
-The published record will have different EPIC PIDs and DOIs than the original record.
-In the metadata there will be a reference to the old version.
+In this guide the files of an existing published record are updated, thereby creating a new versioned draft record.

 As updates to metadata are exactly the same as for record or draft records, this is not discussed in this submodule.
 Please refer to the [Update record metadata](06_Update_record_metadata.md) and [Update all community metadata](07_Update_all_community_metadata.md) guides for information on how to do this.

 This guide covers:
-- The concept of record head identifiers
+- The concept of record versioning
+- Record head identifiers
 - Creating a new draft record from an existing published record
 - Altering the files attached to the record
 - Submitting a JSON patch to publish the new version
 - Investigating the links to other versions

+## Introduction
+In most cases it is not necessary to change, remove or add new files to a record.
+In fact, this is not possible without creating a new version of that record.

+Existing published records can be versioned by creating a derivative draft that initially is a clone of the original record.
+This draft record can be changed in metadata but also files.
+A link will be established to the original record so that anyone can find and compare the contents of the versioned and original record.
+There is no limit to the number of versions created per record.
+A new versioned record needs to be published before it becomes available to other users, for this a [JSON Patch](http://jsonpatch.com) request is required.
+It will get new EPIC and DOI identifiers for itself and all files attached.

 ## Record head identifiers
 Every record, whether it has been versioned or not, has a head identifier which is the same for all versions of that record.
 The head identifier has the same length as a record identifier.
 You can find this identifier in the metadata of each record in the `versions` field of the `links` field group.